 Are teenagers more stressed than adults?
-Impossible to say and silly to generalise.
+Impossible to say and pointless to try to measure.
 Adults have some different stresses – but we should have learnt good techniques so that we don’t suffer from stress.
 That is where my story comes in: I was a stress-suffering teenager and adult until well into my forties, losing time and energy to stress-related illnesses.
 I was not coping.
 Now, I’m exactly the same sensitive, introvert, perfectionist, ambitious, afraid-of-failure and anxiety-prone person, but I do not suffer from stress.
 I have stress but I don’t suffer from it: in fact, I welcome it.
 What happened?
 I learnt some things about stress, changed some behaviours and now have a strong system of preventing becoming ill.
 That’s what I want to share with people of all ages and I’m focusing on teenagers because I want them to have the knowledge that I lacked.
-See My Story for the details!

 The Teenage Guide to Stress – written for teenagers but equally useful for adults; everything about stress, what it is, what your stresses might be, strategies for stress management for life

 The Teenage Guide to Friends – written for teenagers but equally useful for adults; explaining why friendships and people are so important and yet so complicated; helping young people understand those around them and how to manage relationships and understand why they go wrong

 My classroom resources, Brain Sticks, contain a section on teenage brain changes and this would be the ideal way to teach this to young people.
 Brain Sticks also include a mass of material about teenage wellbeing and stress and how to make our brains work best.

 Websites to help you